ACICT-DEPI/SHR1_SWD5_S1e-Real-Estate-Property-Management-System/README.md

 4. **Run the project**:
     - In Visual Studio, click on the “Run” button or press `F5` to start the application.

 ## Usage

-1. **Admin**: Admin users can add property managers, manage properties, and access all system reports.
+1. **Admin**: Admin users can add sellers, manage properties, and access all system reports.
-2. **Property Managers**: Property managers can add tenants, manage rental agreements, and handle maintenance requests.
+2. **Sellers**: Sellers can add and manage their own properties, track inquiries, and handle property listings.
-3. **Tenants**: Tenants can view property details, submit maintenance requests, and pay rent online.
+3. **Customers**: Customers can view property details, submit inquiries, and schedule property visits.